Alipay is the most popular third-party payment provider in China, with over 900 million users and a market share of almost 55%.

 What is Alipay?

-In a nutshell, Alipay gives Chinese and international users in China the ability to pay for a wide range of products and services without using cash.
-From paying utility bills to buying from an e-commerce website, there’s not a lot you can’t pay for with Alipay.
+In a nutshell, Alipay is a mobile payment app that allows Chinese nationals and international users in China to make cashless payments.
+From paying utility bills to buying from an e-commerce website, you can make payments for almost everything by using Alipay.

-You can even use it to pay for items in stores and markets that offer in-person Alipay transactions, just as you would a credit or debit card.
+You can even use the mobile payment app to pay for items in stores and markets that offer in-person Alipay transactions, just as you would a credit or debit card.

 It’s super easy to use, too.
 All customers need is the Alipay app, or a QR code to scan on their phone if they’re paying on a desktop computer.